 Fisheries Are Feeling It

 If the loss of ecological diversity wasn’t gut-wrenching enough, the economic impact of the sharks slow and steady decimation has been unexpectedly troubling.
-Ripple effects from the loss of these apex predators in regions of the world’s oceans have dried up sources of commercial seafood for many fisheries, resulting in the closure of some who have been impacted.
+Ripple effects from the loss of these predators in regions of the world’s oceans have dried up sources of commercial seafood for many fisheries, resulting in the closure of some who have been impacted.

 “In working with tiger sharks, we’ve seen that if we don’t have enough of these predators around, it causes cascading changes in the ecosystem, that trickle all the way down to marine plants.”